DKenefake/hercules/README.md

-# Hercules: QUBO Heuristic Solver Toolkit
+# Hercules: QUBO Solver and Heuristics Toolkit

-Hercules is a Rust library for (heuristically) solving Quadratic Unconstrained Binary Optimization (QUBO) problems.
-Hercules is designed to be used as a library for implementing and testing QUBO heuristics.
+Hercules is a Rust library for analysing, finding approximate solutions, and finding exact solutions for Quadratic Unconstrained Binary Optimization (QUBO) problems.
 It is mostly a side project for me during my PhD, so please be understanding of this.

 ## What is this library for?

 Hercules is designed as a simple, easy-to-use library for solving QUBO problems.
-It is not necessarily designed to be a state-of-the-art tool but a toolkit for quickly prototyping and testing new heuristics.
+It is not necessarily designed to be a state-of-the-art tool but a toolkit for quickly prototyping and testing QUBO methods.
 That said, Hercules is designed to be fast and written in Rust, a high-performance systems programming language.

 ## Progress